-Indian court to make historic ruling on Ayodhya holy site
+Indian court rules in favor of Hindus on disputed holy site

 The arguments

-The Sunni Waqf Board, an elected legal body that oversees Sunni Islamic properties endowed for religious or charitable purposes, is arguing that there is no proof that a temple was ever destroyed to build the mosque.
-The board wants restoration of the status quo as of 1992, where they had control over a portion of the land.
+The Sunni Waqf Board, an elected legal body that oversees Sunni Islamic properties endowed for religious or charitable purposes, argued that there is no proof that a temple was ever destroyed to build the mosque.
+The board wanted restoration of the status quo as of 1992, where they had control over a portion of the land.

+Following Saturday's ruling, the lawyer for the Sunni Waqf Board told reporters that the body was "not satisfied with the judgment" but that they respect the Supreme Court's decision.

+"We appeal to the nation to observe restraint and peace and that the entire country should remain peaceful and there should be no protest," Zafaryab Jilani added.

-The group of Hindu monks called Nirmohi Akhara, whose name translates to "Group Without Attachment," claims the land in its entirety and has asked for the right to build a temple there.
+The group of Hindu monks called Nirmohi Akhara, whose name translates to "Group Without Attachment," claimed the land in its entirety and asked for the right to build a temple there.

-The Ram Lalla Virajman claims that the deity of Lord Ram has jurisdictional rights and as such its rights cannot be divided and the entire piece of land should be handed over to the deity.
+The Ram Lalla Virajman claimed that the deity of Lord Ram had jurisdictional rights and as such its rights could not be divided and the entire piece of land should be handed over to the deity.

 For decades, Hindus and Muslims have fought over the right to pray on the site.
 Protests have been traced to as far back as the late 1800's.

-After India's independence from British colonial rule in 1947, multiple lawsuits claiming ownership and the right to pray have been filed in Uttar Pradesh court.
+After India's independence from British colonial rule in 1947, multiple lawsuits claiming ownership and the right to pray were filed in Uttar Pradesh court.
 The cases finally made their way to the Allahabad High Court in 2002 and to the Supreme Court in 2010.

+Vishnu Shankar Jain -- a lawyer for the Hindu Mahasabha, one of the litigants in the case -- told CNN the group were "hoping for a little more" from the judgment on Saturday, adding that they had hoped the Muslim parties would not "be given any land outside the acquired area."

+"But ... we are very satisfied with the judgement passed by the Supreme Court," Jain added.

 Ancient texts examined as proof

-Exhaustive and complicated, the case has become an archeological dispute as well as a religious and political one.
+Exhaustive and complicated, the case became

-The Archaeological Survey of India has submitted reports of digs in a quest to establish the veracity of the claim that the land was the birthplace of Lord Ram.

-The Hindu counsel has argued that there is a structure beneath the demolished mosque and that excavated materials suggest it was a temple.